Teaching

 My aim is to communicate two things to my students: a sense of why it is worth thinking hard about the topics they are studying, and a sense of how to make progress in doing so—where that needn’t be a sense of how to solve an outstanding philosophical problem, but could instead be just a matter of getting clearer about the nature of it.

 Together with my colleague Isabel Gois, I co-authored an open-access e-textbook on applied ethics.
 I received a Lord Dearing Award in July 2016, and I am a Senior Fellow of the Higher Education Academy.
+I also have quite a lot of experience in the admin side of education, including having been APVC for ESE in the Faculty of Arts at Nottingham 2020–24.

 Research students